Viruses are not our enemies

 Our super weapon: the immune system

-Our own laziness is our very biggest enemy
+Our own inertia is our greatest enemy

 And that is certainly not the fault of the viruses!
 (JS)